YangChen32768/ZeroC/README.md

 All the data used in this work can be found in `datasets` folder.

-## Running ZeroC
+## Running ZeroEC

-ZeroC employs large language models (LLMs) for effective and explainable error correction.
-You can choose any LLM to run ZeroC.
+ZeroEC employs large language models (LLMs) for effective and explainable error correction.
+You can choose any LLM to run ZeroEC.

-To run ZeroC, specify the following parameters:
+To run ZeroEC, specify the following parameters:

 * `OPENAI_API_BASE`: the base URL of the LLM API (e.g., OpenAI API)
 * `MODEL_NAME`: the name of the LLM model (e.g., "gpt-3.5-turbo" or "gpt-4o")